-FermiLab: The Women in Physics website collection hosts women in physics resources/statistics, youth education site, status report on women in physics, success stories of women, images of women at work, and list of laboratory women’s groups and advocacy groups.
-Women in Science and Technology (WIST) Group: Diversity Council: Planned Women’s History Month and catalogued women in the Fermilab community.
+FermiLab: The Women in Physics website hosts women in physics resources/statistics, youth education site, status report on women in physics, success stories of women, images of women at work, and a list of laboratory women’s groups and advocacy groups.

 Title IX Reviews: The Office of Civil Rights is responsible for running at least two reviews annually at institutions that receive Federal financial assistance, to ensure that the institution is following Title IX of the Education Amendments of 1972, as amended, which prohibits discrimination on the basis of sex in all educational programs and activities for institutions receiving federal financial assistance.

 Los Alamos National Laboratory: Expanding Your Horizons Conference encourages students to join Los Alamos National Lab’s conference to learn about science, technology, engineering, and mathematics careers.
 Los Alamos National Laboratory's Star Award recognizes women who “go above and beyond the call of duty in the performance of their job functions, women who have achieved scientific or technical success, and women who make important contributions to the community.”
-Women’s Diversity Working Group: An internal Los Alamos National Laboratory group hosts guest speakers, organizes laboratory events like the Women’s History Month celebration, and other activities that enrich the lives of the laboratory’s workforce.
+The Women’s Diversity Working Group is an internal Los Alamos National Laboratory group that hosts guest speakers, organizes laboratory events like the Women’s History Month celebration, and other activities that enrich the lives of the laboratory’s workforce.

-Oak Ridge National Laboratory: Oak Ridge National Laboratory Committee for Women: Runs events like the Women in Science and Engineering Conference and promotes science, engineering, technology, and mathematics training for local community high school and college students, including women and girls.
+Oak Ridge National Laboratory: The Oak Ridge National Laboratory Committee for Women runs events like the Women in Science and Engineering Conference and promotes science, engineering, technology, and mathematics training for local community high school and college students, including women and girls.
 Information on Oak Ridge National Laboratory education programs is available here.